BradleyLikesCoding/RizzProxy/README.md

 -Single tab browser with back/forwards arrows, reload button, search/url bar, cloak in about:blank page in new tab, and fullscreen

+-Option to disguise the proxy as a 404 page and then require a passcode (read the comment on line one of src/index.js)

 <h3>How to deploy to a server:</h3>